Finance for Non-Financial Managers

 Florian Madertoner and Dr Arjen Mulder share the role of teaching the Finance for Non-Financial Managers programme.
 Occasionally we may substitute other faculty members according to the content of the programme and their availability.

-Florian Madertoner is a lecturer at RSM.
-He holds a degree in banking and finance.
-He researches capital structure theory, behavioural finance, fraud, and the history of finance.
+Florian Madertoner lectures at RSM, and researches capital structure theory, behavioural finance, fraud, and the history of finance.
 Florian teaches banking, finance and business in three modules and a minor in RSM’s international bachelor programme, and financial analysis and valuation in the MSc Finance & Investments, and also about financial markets and communication in RSM’s Executive Master in Corporate Communications.
 He received the "Professor of the Year Award" in 2016, 2017 and 2018 for his undergraduate course on corporate finance.
-He also worked in banking and forensic auditing for 10 years.
+He worked in banking and forensic auditing for 10 years and holds a Master degree in banking and finance from the University of Vienna.

 Dr Arjen Mulder